 This vest’s shape snugly hugs your dog’s neck and upper chest while wrapping around their underside for a secure fit.
 The leash attaches to the back, allowing your dog to tug away as they rely on the comfort of the neck’s mesh to keep them from harm.

-Chai’s Choice Best Outdoor/Adventure Dog Harness
+Chai’s Choice Reflective Dog Harness

 Eliminating pressure from the neck, this harness by Chai’s Choice places the pressure on the front of their chest and reduces strain with thorough padding.
 The materials used make this model lightweight, while the Duraflex buckle creates ample durability.